BrandonCorey/JS_175_notes/express_cheatsheet.md

 ### `express-session`
 A module that can be used to manage sessions.
 Mainly, it helps us handle cookies
 - Module returns a `session` middleware function to manage session data
-- Module creates a `session` object on `req` objects that are used pass data to our specified datastore
+- When middleware is passed to `app.use`, it creates a `session` object on `req` objects that are used pass data to our specified datastore
    - `req.session` is how you manipulate the data store that you have specified in the `session` object argument
 - Has a built in `MemoryStore` that can be used for development purposes, but doesn't persist (each browser would see something different, but app restarts would delete data)
 - Allows for use of external data stores that persist, list can be found in [documentation](https://www.npmjs.com/package/express-session)